 Systemically designed, competency-based courses that utilize innovative instructional methods.

 Cross-disciplinary curriculum that encourages students to look beyond their own fields and generate new possibilities.

-Programs that meet the high standards of both the ITU Advisory Board, which consists of prominent Silicon Valley industry leaders, and the Western Association of Schools and Colleges (WASC).
+Programs that meet the high standards of both the ITU Advisory Board, which consists of prominent Silicon Valley industry leaders, and the WASC Senior College and University Commission (WSCUC)*.

 Learning Outcome One